compasjs/compas/docs/features/migrations.md

 any consistency between the migration files and the current schema state.
 So use with caution.

-### `compas docker migrate --keep-alive`
+### `compas migrate --keep-alive`

-Same as `compas docker migrate`, except keeping the Postgres connection running.
+Same as `compas migrate`, except keeping the Postgres connection running.
 This is useful when your deploy solution doesn't allow for one of commands, but allows private services that consume some sporadic resources.